agathis-project/salix-arctica/README.md

 Use [AM3356BZCZA80](http://www.ti.com/product/AM3356) by TI.
-This is an ARM Cortex A-8 32bit RISC processor running at max 600MHz and specified over an extended industrial temperatures range of -40C to +105C.
+This is an ARM Cortex A-8 32bit RISC processor running at max 600MHz and specified over an extended industrial temperature range of -40C to +105C.
 It includes two Programmable Real-Time Units (PRUs) 32-Bit RISC processors capable of running at 200 MHz.